flowmodor/flowmodor/src/pages/blog/half-year-reflections.md

 ![entry pages chart](/half-year-reflections/entry-pages.png)

-## Paid users
+## Paying users

 I switched from PayPal to Paddle for payment processing.
 It's a good decision because I can now accept more payment methods and the checkout process is smoother (same for DX).
 It also provides a better dashboard to track the revenue and users.

 Among the 11 paying users, 3 of them are on the yearly plan, which is actually suggested by one of the users.
 I didn't expect that people would pay for a yearly plan, but it turns out that some users prefer it.

 I also added a 14-day free trial for every new registered user.
-Letting users try the full features for free is a good way to convert them into paid users.
+Letting users try the full features for free is a good way to convert them into paying users.

 ## Product development